-Short Term Investment Officer Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker You are hereby authorized to transa act an investment with (name of banker/broker) for the purchase/sale of (type and amount of inves stment) even though such banker/broker does not meet the established criteria.
-This authorization is limited to (typ e and amount of investment) on (date), and any future investments with (name of banker/broker) will require a new authorization.
-Comptroller (Deputy Comptroller)
+Short Term Investment Officer

+Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker

+· t an investment with (name of banker/broker) for the ment) even though such banker/broker does not meet

+the established criteria.

+This authorization is limited to (type investments with (name of banker/broker) wi and amount of investment) on (date), and any future ill require a new authorization.

+•

+Authorized Officer